Friday, September 16, 2011

-The idea is already on the pages here, so it's important, and needing some flesh, but it's also very simple.
+The idea is already on the pages here so it's important and needing some flesh, but it's also very simple.
 We all know we can't prove a negative.
 Any third grade philosopher know this as an unshakable verity, right?
 So who will step up to prove that?
 No one, that's who--we can't do it, and mind you, I don't hearsee that term coming from myself often.
 I'll beat my kids senseless if I hear them using it.
 (Hi kids!
 Molto amore!).
 Hell the notion is generational.
 My totally outstanding 95 year old Granddad banned the word from his brood's vocabulary, and he started his family during the Great Depression.
 But we can't, and we know we can't.

 This shows us another Eternal Verity: Truth transcends Proof; and further--our ability to know does the same.
-Now, Bruce is a philosopher, and kind of a Christian, so this sort of shit doesn't bother him like it may the Scientific Determinists that may read this.
+Now, Bruce is a philosopher, and kind of a Christian, so this sort of shit doesn't bother him like it may the Scientific Determinists that read this.
 What we are gazing upon, through the lens of our little diamond, is an example of our ability to "jump out of the system", and view it from outside, in some manner as indescribable as how we can know there's no proving a negative.
-(Apologies to Doug Hofstadter for abusing an idea I came across in Godel, Escher, Bach.
+(Apologies to Doug Hofstadter for abusing an idea I came across in Gödel, Escher, Bach.
 I'm about to depart from his comfort zone, I think.
 He did, give him mucho credit, respectably describe the idea within the closed system of those pages).
 This is an ability we share with God.
-This, I think, is why some tidbit of western scripture says, "Ye are gods," (Psalm 82, for you skeptics; read it all and get some context before attempting to argue, please).
+This, I think, is at least in part why some tidbit of western scripture says, "Ye are gods," (Psalm 82, for you skeptics; read it all and get some context before attempting to argue, please).

 This whole line of thought is closely associated with the Ontological Argument as proof of God, if not fully dependent upon it, (http://plato.stanford.edu/entries/ontological-arguments/).
-For the uninitiated, this is a supremely brilliant bit of philosophical tomfoolery that attemtps to prove the existence of God by reason alone, in an orderly procession of thought utterly divorced from empirical evidence.
+For the uninitiated, this is a supremely brilliant bit of philosophical tomfoolery that attempts to prove the existence of God by reason alone, in an orderly procession of thought utterly divorced from empirical evidence.
 If anyone would care to take it on, I'd love--no LOVE--to see a genuine debunking.
 It's very slippery indeed, and feels for all the world like a stage magician pulling infinite decks of cards from his sleeves.
 But it's irrefutable, in my stupid little mind.
 It jumps the system.